 A marketing team that thinks more strategically and is mindful of the customer journey is a team that will succeed.
 What stage of the buying cycle is the prospect/customer that you're targeting?
 How does that affect what you're doing?
 What systems are involved with each interaction?
 Should you be changing your approach to suit your current automation setup or vice versa?
 Those are the questions that will be commonplace in 2017.

 You'll also see more technically minded people in your marketing teams.
-As marketing automation platforms evolve and allow you to develop more intelligent marketing programs and campaigns, to implement your ideas you'll need to either outsource or hire people with the necessary skillset.
+As marketing automation platforms evolve and allow you to develop more intelligent marketing programs and campaigns, to implement your ideas, you'll need to either outsource or hire people with the necessary skillset.
 They are the people who fully understand how your systems interlink and can integrate them.

-4. It's all about integration, integration, integration
+4. Marketing automation best-practices are all about integration

 Communication is key for all teams, no matter what department you work in.
 The same goes for your systems.
 Your CRM needs to talk to your marketing automation platform, which needs to know what's going on with your paid ads, organic content, social media, and webinar platforms, and all that needs to link back to your reporting so you can track ROI.
 Reporting and forecasting will become much easier when all your systems are talking to one another.